 - You will become part of a community of over 2,500 scientists working on the Norwich Research Park, a leading centre for research in food, health and the environment.

 - You will benefit from high standards of supervisory practice and mentoring for graduate students, which include our close links and proximity to the University of East Anglia (UEA)

 - You can enjoy full access to joint courses at UEA and a bespoke training pathway, delivered by experts from different research institutes and professional trainers, to fit your individual needs and develop your professional skills

-- You will be working and studying in a great environment.
-The Norwich Research Park boasts 230 hectares of open parkland on the outskirts of the city of Norwich.
+- The Norwich Research Park is located in 230 hectares of open parkland on the outskirts of the city of Norwich.
 Norwich itself is a vibrant city, with a superb quality of life, great entertainment, a unique mix of ancient and modern architecture, a top 10 UK shopping centre and good links to London and internationally, via the Norwich International Airport.

 Postgraduate students are supervised as members of small interactive research teams by scientists with international reputations in their fields.
 Each PhD student has a Personal Development Plan to help further develop their career.
 Our PhD students also have full access to courses and support from the neighbouring University of East Anglia.